Juliya Chernetsky: Early life and career

 Chernetsky was born in Ukraine and raised in Brooklyn, New York.
 She attended Fort Hamilton High School and Hunter College.
 She was a big fan of MMUSA and a frequent poster on their bulletin boards.

 She was chosen to make her broadcast debut on the show Tastemakers.
 Her brashness made her an instant favorite, and after a year on Tastemakers, she moved on to host Uranium in June 2002.

 Uranium would offer one of the few televised outlets for heavy metal music and become one of MMUSA's (which changed its name to Fuse TV in 2003) most popular programs.

 Chernetsky's popularity led to the debut of a spin-off entitled Metal Asylum which followed a similar format and lasted over 100 episodes.
 Around this same time, she began hosting the music-themed advice show Slave to the Metal.

 These programs allowed Chernetsky to interview many of the biggest names in heavy metal as well as her personal idols.
 Within these few years, she established herself as a fixture of music journalism and the metal community, gaining exposure for new bands and exclusive access to events such as the Ozzfest 10th anniversary.
 Chernetsky would also sporadically join the multi-hosted team on IMX which ran from 2003 to 2004.

 On April 14, 2010, she announced over Twitter the death of Type O Negative frontman Peter Steele on her Twitter account, saying "Peter Steele passed today.
 I loved my friend...our idol...my heart is with his band and family..."

-She was also the host/MC of Rock on the Range 2010 in Columbus, Ohio, on May 22 and 23, introducing each band on the main stage.
-In July 2010, Juliya worked as tour correspondent for RockStar Mayhem Tour.

 In 2011, Mistress Juliya hosted Welcome to Rockville in Jacksonville, Florida.
+She was also the host/MC of Rock on the Range 2011 in Columbus, Ohio, on May 22 and 23, introducing each band on the main stage.
+In July 2011, Juliya worked as tour correspondent for RockStar Mayhem Tour.